Topics covered in this article:

 - Dolby Atmos Renderer Send Return Stereo.ptxt*

 The other two templates can be used with either the Dolby Audio Bridge and the Renderer on the same Mac as the DAW, or with the Renderer running on a dedicated RMW.
-In Pro Tools, the Playback Engine needs to be switched between the Dolby Audio Bridge and HDX, as appropriate.
+On Pro Tools, the Playback Engine needs to be switched between the Dolby Audio Bridge and HDX, as appropriate.
+Both of the Dolby Audio Bridge templates include the Dolby LTC Generator Plug-in on the first audio track routed to output 129.

 - Dolby Atmos Renderer Dolby Audio Bridge Mono.ptxt